 In writing effective emails, subject lines are the first step, and they should be attractive, eye-catching, curious, and much more.

 Therefore, in this blog post, I’ll show you how to write subject lines to increase your open & click rates.

-Human psychology is definitely your playing card in writing emails.
-This especially counts for B2C businesses but it’s also very applicable in B2B’s.
+Human psychology is your playing card in writing emails.
+This especially stands for B2C businesses, but it’s also very applicable in B2B’s.

 When you put numbers in email subject lines you are going more specific and that’s always a good thing because people don’t have time to explore what’s inside.

-Just like anything in email marketing, subject lines can and should be tested all the time.
-You can perform various tests like length, words, numbers etc.
+Just like anything in email marketing, you can test subject lines all the time.
+Perform various tests like length, words, or numbers.